MissDove/CV/README.md

 #### Analitycal

 I like order and analysis of technical subjects, I have an eye for detail and an analytical mind.
-I also enjoy working in teams, bringing creativity to the problem solving process.
-I am always very keen to learn new things.

 #### Communication